libxlsxwriter

 File -> New -> Project Visual C++ -> Win32 -> Win32 Console Application

-Change the ARCH in the main Dialog to "x64" and the Configuration to "Release" (or to match the parameter to cmake).
+Change the ARCH in the main Dialog to "x64" and the Configuration to "Release" (or to match the parameters to cmake).

 Replace the empty main with a libxlsxwriter example from the distro.
 Make sure to include "stdafx.h" and "xlsxwriter.h":